dfinity/nns-dapp/README.md

 ---

-[NNS Dapp](https://nns.internetcomputer.org/) provides a user friendly way to interact with the [Network Nervous System (NNS)](https://internetcomputer.org/nns) of the Internet Computer.
-With it, you can:
+[NNS Dapp](https://nns.ic0.app) offers a user-friendly platform for interacting with the [Network Nervous System (NNS)](https://internetcomputer.org/nns) of the Internet Computer.
+With this application, you can easily perform the following actions:

-- Send/receive ICP
+- Send and receive ICP
 - Stake neurons
-- Vote on the governance of the IC
+- Vote on the governance of the Internet Computer
-- Participate to SNS decentralization
+- Participate in SNS decentralization
 - Create and top up canisters

 ## Links

 Some useful links:

-- [HACKING](/HACKING.md) document for some information about local development
+- The [HACKING](/HACKING.md) document provides information about local development and can be a helpful resource.
-- [BUILD.md](/BUILD.md) information about build reproducibility, tools and pipelines
+- If you're interested in build reproducibility, tools, and pipelines, you can check out the [BUILD.md](/BUILD.md) document.
-- URL to the [SNS aggregator](https://3r4gx-wqaaa-aaaaq-aaaia-cai.ic0.app/) a back-end canister that provides fast, certified data about SNS canisters
+- The [SNS aggregator](https://3r4gx-wqaaa-aaaaq-aaaia-cai.ic0.app/) is a back-end canister that provides fast, certified data about Service Nervous Systems (SNS).

 ## Getting Help